Rodger Davies

-Rodger Paul Davies (May 7, 1921 – August 19, 1974) was an American diplomat born in Berkeley, California, who was killed in the line of duty on August 19, 1974, in Nicosia, Cyprus, allegedly by Greek Cypriot gunmen during an anti-American demonstration outside the U.S. Embassy in Nicosia, sparked by the U.S's failure to stop the Turkish invasion of Cyprus.
+Rodger Paul Davies (May 7, 1921 – August 19, 1974) was an American diplomat who served as the ambassador to Cyprus.
+He was killed by a sniper during an anti-American riot outside the U.S. Embassy in Nicosia, allegedly by Greek Cypriot gunmen.

 He studied Economics at the University of California, Berkeley, before joining the U.S. Army in World War II.
-He undertook intensive language training in Arabic under Philip Khuri Hitti at Princeton University as part of the Army Specialized Training Program, promoted to the rank of Lieutenant, and then was deployed to the Middle East.
+He undertook intensive language training in Arabic under Philip Khuri Hitti at Princeton University as part of the Army Specialized Training Program, was promoted to the rank of Lieutenant, and then was deployed to the Middle East.
 He joined the state department after WWII.

 Career

 Davies was an American diplomat whose roles included director of the United States Department of State's Bureau of Near Eastern Affairs until October 1965.
 Then until 1970 he was Deputy Assistant Secretary of State for Near Eastern and South Asian Affairs.
 After Davies's death, President Ford appointed William R. Crawford Jr., as his successor.

 Davies had been serving as the United States Ambassador to Cyprus since May 1973.
 It is alleged he was killed by Greek Cypriot gunmen during an anti-American demonstration outside the U.S. Embassy in Nicosia, where an estimated 300–600 Greek Cypriots were "demonstrating against the U.S.’s failure" to stop the Turkish invasion of Cyprus, which they perceived as the United States siding with Turkey.